sergeyhush/resume/resume.md

   My primary role as a web developer included:

-  * development and mainanance of internal and customer facing web portals and related tools
+  * development and maintenance of internal and customer facing web portals and related tools
   * automating post production content generation